KABANOVSKY: From kitchen to Kremlin? Prigozhin's treacherous twist

 During his Bakhmut campaign, Prigozhin, also known as “the maestro,” went out of his way to humiliate Shoigu and the General Staff.
 He never missed a chance to discuss incessant corruption, professional incompetence and heavy losses suffered by the Russian army.
 The impunity with which he was able to do this was quite surprising.
 As the criticism grew sharper and more intense, everyone was waiting to see how Putin would react, but the silence from the man in the bunker was deafening.

 With every statement he made, Prigozhin’s image and popularity among the Russian population increased.
 His confidence and self-assuredness, coupled with his use of brutal, obscenity-laced criticism of the power elites, played well among the Russian population, especially when contrasted with Putin’s silence and perceived weakness.
-Putin’s uncertain demeanour at the St Petersburg Economic Forum and disastrous meeting with war correspondents, coupled with a spate of horribly out-of-touch public and television appearances, led to open talk among the ultra-conservatives about the need for a change.
+Putin’s uncertain demeanour at the St Petersburg international Economic Forum (SPIEF) and disastrous meeting with war correspondents, coupled with a spate of horribly out-of-touch public and television appearances, led to open talk among the ultra-conservatives about the need for a change.

 Prigozhin’s well-run and professionally curated PR campaign produced by his “Troll Factory” crafted an image of an honest, if brutal, warrior, a patriot and leader who cares about Russia and its people, as opposed to the out-of-touch fat cats in Moscow.
-He never failed to acknowledge the bravery and fighting skill of the Ukrainians while appealing to the common soldiers as a tough but caring, no-nonsense general who spent his time at the frontlines with his musicians while others were hiding in luxurious bunkers in Moscow.
+He never failed to acknowledge the bravery and fighting skill of the Ukrainians while appealing to the common soldiers as a tough but caring, no-nonsense general who spent his time at the front lines with his musicians while others were hiding in luxurious bunkers in Moscow.
 He was clearly positioning himself for something bigger than curator of Wagner and, sensing Putin’s weakness, jumped at the first opportunity to make a play for the throne.

 Moscow is in a panic – heavy military equipment has been moved into the city in anticipation of Prigozhin’s next moves.
 Putin has made a weak appearance on national TV condemning the rebellion and promising to shut down Wagner’s performance.
 However, the situation may be beyond Putin’s power to rectify.
 There are divisions within his government and society, and Prigozhin has thrown down the gauntlet, offering an alternative to Putin around whom the opposition can unite.
 It is highly likely that the longer his revolt lasts, the more disaffected and disenchanted people will join him in his endeavour.

 The elites have long realised that the war in Ukraine has been a terrible mistake and that Putin will not be able to extricate the country from the mess he created.
 The realisation that an alternative to Putin had to be found in order to negotiate a more or less palatable end to the war dawned upon the power elites a long time ago.
 It was just not clear who had the guts to take on the challenge.
 Prigozhin has boldly thrown his candidacy into the ring.
-It is highly unlikely of course that Prigozhin has done so without significant backing from high-powered fans of the music he is now playing.
+It is highly unlikely, of course, that Prigozhin has done so without significant backing from high-powered fans of the music he is now playing.
 It is hard to believe that he would undertake such a gamble on his own.
 The Byzantine world of the Kremlin simply does not work that way.
 Whether the backing he has garnered so far is sufficient for him to succeed is not clear, but that he is not alone in his effort is certain.

 Alexander Kabanovsky is a formerly Russia-based banker and entrepreneur.
 This article first appeared on his substack “Thinking Out Loud” here.